josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/goodbye-wordpress.md

 Even GoDaddy starts at $10 per month; most other managed hosts, that would be considered a step above that, aren't selling it for less than about $15–30 per month (even WordPress.com will charge you at least $25 per month if you want SFTP access), and that price tag is _not_ cheap for a simple personal website or side project.

 <PullQuote>
-There's an argument to be made, I think, that the Jamstack—and companies like Netlify and Vercel—are succeeding because they're filling a gap that WordPress just&nbsp;isn't. …WordPress, for all its myriad benefits, is definitely <em>not</em> the choice if you just want a random side project to live on the web, forever, for minimal personal&nbsp;cost.
+There's an argument to be made that Jamstack companies like Netlify and Vercel are succeeding because they're filling a gap that WordPress just&nbsp;isn't. …WordPress, for all its myriad benefits, is definitely <em>not</em> the choice if you just want a random side project to live on the web, forever, for minimal personal&nbsp;cost.
 </PullQuote>

 <Callout>
-There's an argument to be made, I think, that the Jamstack—and companies like Netlify and Vercel—are succeeding because they're filling a gap that WordPress just&nbsp;isn't.
+There's an argument to be made that Jamstack companies like Netlify and Vercel are succeeding because they're filling a gap that WordPress just&nbsp;isn't.
 </Callout>

 Granted, the tech hurdle is higher—not just anybody can code up a static site, and that's not to be discounted—but I can have a live Jamstack site on the web for _absolutely free_ any time I want with Netlify, et al.